Homeland Security Bureau

-The DHSEM Homeland Security Bureau serves to support the department’s statutory mandate by providing the following services to our clients across the state, and within the national intelligence community:
+The Homeland Security Bureau (HSB) supports DHSEM’s statutory mandate and works to protect the people of New Mexico by providing the following services to our clients, both across the state and within the national intelligence community:

-- Management and development of the state’s only intelligence fusion center, the New Mexico All Source Intelligence Center.
+- Develop and manage the state’s only intelligence fusion center, the New Mexico All Source Intelligence Center

-- Coordination and collaboration with in-house US Department of Homeland Security personnel to ensure regional and national threats/situational awareness is maintained.
+- Collaborate with in-house U.S. Department of Homeland Security personnel to maintain constant situational awareness of both regional and national threats

 Suspicious Activity Reporting